“Is burial insurance worth it”? is a common question we get asked from time to time.

 For example, they have a range for age 50, then age 51 and so on.
 However, some burial insurance companies set their premium by age bracket.
 Typically, each age bracket is set in the increment of 5.
 For example, they have one price for 50-55 years old, then 56-60.
 It is wise to avoid these term life policies as they grow more expensive over time.

-Most life insurance companies have an annual premium rate difference of 8% to 10% for each year of age.
+There is an 8-10% annual premium rate difference for each year of age on most life insurance companies.
 Each year you wait to purchase a policy would mean a significant increase in your monthly premiums.

 They do this because each additional year is putting you closer to death.
 Those who are older are closer to the end of life that’s why they are more expensive to insure.